 Recommended Academic Plans provide, in table form, the courses students might schedule semester by semester as they pursue a specific undergraduate degree.
 Each college or campus maintains Recommended Academic Plans for its own majors/degree programs.
 Links to these plans are on the Division of Undergraduate Studies website at: http://www.dus.psu.edu/semplans.htm.
 Questions concerning the Recommended Academic Plans should be directed to the college or campus involved or the Division of Undergraduate Studies.

-MARY BETH ROSSON, Associate Dean for Undergraduate Studies
+MARY BETH ROSSON, Associate Dean for Graduate and Undergraduate Studies